boyac/pyOptionPricing/README.md

 - You can contribute to the project by reporting bugs, suggesting enhancements.
 *You can also buy me a cup of coffee :)*[![paypal](http://rickrduncan.com/wp-content/uploads/2017/11/buy-me-coffee-paypal.png)](https://paypal.me/boyac?locale.x=en_US)

-- Personal recommendation, RUFOUS COFFEE, the best coffee in Taipei, ranging from $5-.<br/>
+- Personal recommendations, RUFOUS COFFEE, the best coffee in Taipei, ranging from $5-.<br/>
+- Another favorate, the Folks. <br/>
 ![alt tag](image/rufous2.jpg)

 ---